Deep Equilibrium Models

-\paragraph{Broyden Iterations and the Runtime of DEQ.} Unlike conventional deep networks that come with a fixed number $L$ of layers, the runtime of DEQs depend strongly on the number of Broyden steps to reach the equilibrium.
-Therefore, it's challenging to fairly compare the runtimes of implicit-depth models like DEQ with those of their corresponding weight-tied deep networks (e.g., using higher depth necessarily takes longer to run).
+\paragraph{Broyden iterations and the runtime of DEQ.} Unlike conventional deep networks that come with a fixed number $L$ of layers, the runtime of DEQ depends strongly on the number of Broyden steps to reach the equilibrium.
+Therefore, it's challenging to fairly compare the runtimes of implicit-depth models like DEQ with those of corresponding weight-tied deep networks (e.g., using higher depth necessarily takes longer to run).
 Ideally, the values of $\varepsilon$ should be as small as possible so as to ensure that the analytical gradients from Theorem~\ref{thm:backward} are accurate.
 However, we empirically observe that using a higher $\varepsilon$ or a lower iteration limit allows the DEQ to be trained and evaluated much faster with only a small degradation in performance.
 For instance, generally we find $\varepsilon < 0.1$ or an iteration limit of 30 (on sequence length 75) to be sufficient for competitive performance.
-Figure~\ref{fig:ppl-tradeoff} visualizes this tradeoff on DEQ-Transformer.
-Note that accuracy quickly diverges when tolerance $\varepsilon$ is too large (Figure \ref{fig:ppl-tradeoff}, left), suggesting that a poor estimate of the equilibrium can hurt DEQ training.
+Figure~\ref{fig:ppl-tradeoff} visualizes this tradeoff on a medium DEQ-Transformer (without adaptive embedding).
+Note that accuracy quickly diverges when tolerance $\varepsilon$ is too large (Figure \ref{fig:ppl-tradeoff}, left), suggesting that a poor estimate of the equilibrium can hurt DEQ performances.
 Table~\ref{tab:runtime} provides approximate runtimes for competitive-accuracy DEQs on WikiText-103.
 DEQs are typically slower than layer-based deep networks.

 Additional empirical remarks as well as training tips are provided in Appendix~\ref{app:empirical-remarks}.